jaypalexa/baseballink/pages/magazine/vol_2_no_1/bi_vol_2_no_1_dervil_burlow.md

   </p>

   <p>
     He didn't have arm trouble or any real physical problem, save the aches and pains that go with a 50-year-old man's attempt to play a game organized for much younger men.
-He was suffering something closer akin to golf yips, a fraying of nerves or perhaps diminishing powers of concentration &mdash; both key ingredients of the knuckleball concoction.
+He was suffering something closer akin to golf yips, a fraying of nerves or perhaps diminishing powers of concentration&mdash;both key ingredients of the knuckleball concoction.
   </p>

   <p>